tordevries/debuggr/README.md

 #### showDebuggrLink
 A Boolean value which, if true, includes a link in the options menu to this project's Github page.
 The default is true.

+#### logTimings
+A Boolean value which, if true, instructs Debuggr to record how long processing each request has taken.
+The default is false.

+#### logTimingsFilename
+A string variable for the path and filename of the log file, if logTimings is true.
+The default is "debuggr-timing.txt".

+#### $logTimingsTimestamp
+A string variable for the format of the PHP date function used in the timing logs, if logTimings is true.
+The default is month/day/year plus 24-hour hour:minute:second, or "m/d/Y H:i:s".

 #### allowCURLtoBypassHTTPS (advanced)
 A Boolean value which, if true, and if _allowRemoteFileReading_ is true, will load remote HTTPS pages without a complete SSL certificate check.
 This is a security risk; you may be subject to a MITM (man in the middle) HTTPS attack.
 However, this is a low security risk as long as you are reading publicly-accessible URLs without passing usernames or other identifiable information.
 If set to false, you should configure _certificatePathForCURL_ as noted below.